Pprave1/plotlydiploy/README.md

     Please copy and paste the link to intearct with the data :

     https://pprave1.github.io/plotlydiploy/

 ### Created a horizontal Bar chart

     The horizontal bar chart will display the sample_values as the values, the otu_ids as the labels, and the otu_labels as the hover text for the bars on the chart.

- ###  Created a Bubble chart
+### Created a Bubble Chart

     The  bubble chart that will display the following when an individual’s ID is selected from the dropdown menu webpage:

     viz otu_ids as the x-axis; sample_values as the y-axis values;sample_values as the marker size; otu_ids as the marker colors;otu_labels as the hover-text values.

 ### Created a Gauge Chart